 I am confident without reservation that Ryan would be an excellent fit for the certification hearings.
 As the Head of HR, he has proven to be an impartial resource that is able to see both sides of an issue.

-Feel free to contact me at (me to further elaborate on Ryan's talents and achievements.
+Feel free to contact me at (means and achievements. if you have any questions or would like me to further elaborate on Ryan's talents and achievements.

 Miles Goda